Bumshakalaka/krAIna/README.md

 ## Overview
-Set of AI-powered tools for everyday use.
+Set of AI-powered tools for everyday use with OpenAi or Azure OpenAI LLMs.
+1. **Snippets** — the actions that can be performed on selected text.
+2. **Assistants** — your own specialized assistants to talk with.
+3. **chat** — Chat GUI application build using tkinter.

+### Snippets
 Snippets are actions that can be performed on selected text.

 KrAIna can be easily equipped with new snippets.
 Check the `snippets` folder.
 The structure is as follows: